ryugo417/TKG-DM/README.md

   - `"tkg"` – TKG noise processing method.
 - **`--device`**: Specify the index of the CUDA GPU to be used (e.g., `0`).
 - **`--seed`**: Set a seed for random number generation to ensure reproducibility.

-## Output Directory

-After running, the generated images will be saved in a directory following this structure:

-outputs/sdxl/<method>/<seed>/

 ## Citation